ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     Policies are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours for this process to complete.

-## Verify status of information barrier policies
+## Part 5: Verify status of information barrier policies

 After you have applied information barrier policies, follow these steps to verify status: